lalehnastar/Project-3/readme.md

  App logic:
 ---
-Created a single page app which has 2 seperate models and 1 embedded model.
-It has 2 controllers (userController.js and postController.js), an index.js file and finally the public folder in which we created the additional files such as css file to style the app.
-The app provides users a platform to write posts and comments on each post.
-Each user can delete or edit his own post and comment.
+Created a single page app which has 2 seperate models.
+It has 2 controllers (userController.js and postController.js), an index.ejs file, views folder and finally the public folder in which we created the additional files such as css file to style the app, main.js.
+The app provides users a platform to write posts.
+Each user can delete or edit his own post and see posts of other users.
 If user is already a member of the app can log in otherwise needs to sign up.